Archonic944/csc223/presentations/expression_parser.md

 After the calculation is finished, the result goes in DE.
 DE (the result of the calculation) then **replaces the original expression**.
 This allows for chained operations.

-For example, if the expression was $4\times3\times2$, $12$ would be stored in place of $4\times3$, and then $12\times2$ would be calculated.
+For example, if the expression was `"4*3*2"`, `12` would be stored in place of `"4*3"`, and then `"12*2"` would be calculated.
 Rinse and repeat until we're finished, then do it again for the addition/subtraction pass.

 However, we don't simply insert more ASCII into the original buffer.
 That would require:

-1. parsing additional strings
-2. resizing the buffer (BAD!)
+1. Resizing the buffer (Dangerous)
+2. Shifting all subsequent characters down a few slots each time (SO SLOW!)
+3. Parsing and printing additional strings

 Instead, these intermediate calculation results are stored as a binary blob inserted directly *into* the ASCII.
 We can then continue to parse the expression seamlessly.
 More on that now...

 ## Intermediate Values

 In our program, every calculation occurs between two operands, has one operator, and yields a single result.
-So, how do we handle 4\*3\*2?
+So, how do we handle `"4+3+2"`?

-First, 4\*3 is evaluated in the manner described above.
-The result (12) is stored back into the string buffer as a 16 bit signed integer.
-It overwrites "4\*3" (ASCII) with `12` (a binary number).
+First, `4+3` is evaluated in the manner described above.
+The result (7) is stored back into the string buffer as a 16 bit signed integer.
+It overwrites `"4+3"` (ASCII) with `7` (a binary number).
+It puts that binary **back directly into the ASCII stream.**

-However, now we have mixed binary values with ascii values, which could get messy.
-Also, what if we have something like 15\*43?
+However, now we have mixed binary values with ASCII values, which could get messy.
+Also, what if we have something like `"15x43"`?
 The 16-bit signed integer will only take up two bytes.
-But the original expression (15\*43) has **five characters.** Our intermediate value should completely overwrite the expression.
+But the original expression (`"15x43"`) has **five characters.**

+> Remember, one of the goals of using binary intermediate results was to avoid the slow process of shifting the entire string to the left or the right when inserting a new result.
+Therefore, the result should take up the same space in the buffer as the original expression.

 So, the intermediate value needs a special structure. which takes advantage of the fact that ASCII is a 7-bit encoding:

 ```
-Offset from P:   0                1 ...
-(1+skip)−2      (1+skip)−1   (1+skip)
+Offset from P:   0                1 ... (skip-1)         (skip+1)     (skip+2)
                  ┌──────────────┬──────────────────────┬────────────┬────────────┐
 Bytes:           │  SKIP BYTE   │    (unused / old     │  VALUE_LO  │  VALUE_HI  │
                  │ (flag+count) │   expression bytes)  │   (E)      │   (D)      │
                  └──────────────┴──────────────────────┴────────────┴────────────┘
 ```

-You'll notice that the "special structure is really just one thing... a "skip byte."
+You'll notice that the "special structure" is really just one thing... a "skip byte."
 The highest bit of the skip byte is always set.

 You know what never sets the highest bit?
 ASCII.
 Therefore, when the parser sees the highest bit set, we know a binary value is coming down the pipe.

-The rest of the skip byte is a 7 bit unsigned integer that represents **how much garbage we need to skip over.** Our original expression, 4\*3, would have no garbage.
+The rest of the skip byte is a 7 bit unsigned integer that represents **how many garbage bytes we need to skip over.** Our original expression, `4x3`, would have no garbage.
 Since it is 3 bytes, we can overwrite it perfectly:

-1. Skip byte (containing the set highest bit, then `0`.
+1. Skip byte (containing the set highest bit), then `0`.
 2. Low byte of integer
 3. High byte of integer

-However, our other expression, $15\times43$, would need to have a skip byte of 2, since there would be two extra characters (x and 4) that the parser needs to skip over to get to the real binary data.
+However, our other expression, `"15*43"`, would need to have a skip byte of 2, since there would be two extra characters (`'5'` and `'*'`) that the parser needs to skip over to get to the real binary data.

+> This works great for our purposes because it allows us to fit intermediates in the smallest equation we will see, 3 bytes for two numbers and an operator, and still completely covers extremely long expressions.
+This means that the parser will never have to resize the buffer to put the result in or see some of the original expression peaking out from under the intermediate result and get confused.

 After all that work, the parser can just read intermediates as if they were a part of the original expression.